-Our faculty supports your pursuit of a professional career broadly in the field of education, and specifically in areas of secondary education teaching and inner city studies education.
-Career opportunities are available pk-12 schools, social and human service organizations, alternative educational programs, mentorship programs, community-based organizations, museums, after-school programs, and not-for-profits organizations, to name a few.
-Through our programs you can become an educator in a variety of capacities.
+Our faculty support your pursuit of a professional career in the broad field of education, with specific opportunities in the areas of high school teaching, urban education, and teacher leadership.
+Career opportunities are available in PK-12 schools, social and human service organizations, alternative education programs, mentorship programs, community-based organizations, museums, after-school programs, and not-for-profit organizations, to name a few.
 Our advisors can provide you with more information to fit your specific needs.

 Located in Lech Walesa Hall and at Carruthers Center for Inner City Studies, the Department of Educational Inquiry & Curriculum Studies has spaces to accommodate the range of pedagogical needs future educators and practicing teachers need to gain access and experiences in a variety of settings.
-All of our facilities are state of the art with the required safety standards in place.
+All of our facilities are state-of-the-art, with required safety standards in place.

-The Department of Educational Inquiry & Curriculum Studies programs are an accredited part of the Daniel L. Goodwin College of Education which is accredited by the National Council for Accreditation of Teacher Education.
+The Educational Inquiry & Curriculum Studies Department's programs are accredited as part of the Daniel L. Goodwin College of Education.
+The Goodwin College of Education is accredited by the Council for Accreditation of Educator Preparation (CAEP).

 Bilingual/Bicultural Education, Early Childhood Education, and Elementary Education